xplosionmind/tommi.space/content/jam/public/giTMI.md

 - [GitHub is centralized](https://fosstodon.org/@yarmo/107263376066057557 'Toot about GitHub centralization, on Fossdon'), meaning that either you have a GitHub account or you cannot open PRs, issues, etc.
 - GitHub is becoming more and more [a monopoly](), specially since its [acquisition by Microsoft](https://en.wikipedia.org/wiki/GitHub#Acquisition_by_Microsoft '“Acquisition by Microsoft„ subsection of GitHub Wikipedia page')
 - As far as I know, GitHub is made to host open source software but <u>its own source is not open</u>!
 This is paradoxical and comically absurd!
-- This is not so relevant, but GitHub is written in [Ruby](https://www.ruby-lang.org 'Ruby’s official website'), while Gitea is written in [Go](https://golang.org/ 'Go’s official website'); this makes Gitea rely on a more modern, faster (arguably the fastest) language and a newer framework.
+- This is not so relevant, but GitHub is written in [Ruby](https://www.ruby-lang.org 'Ruby’s official website'), while Gitea is written in [Go](https://golang.org/ 'Go’s official website'); this makes Gitea rely on a more modern, faster language and a newer framework.
 - *If you have more arguments to suggest, please [comment below](#comments 'Go to comments'), I will be happy to add what you write to this list*

 ## Log

 <div class='yellow box' id='roadmap'>
-	Follow <a href='https://gitmi.dev/tommi/gitmi/projects/1' title='GiTMI maintenance roadmap'>the main roadmap project</a> directly on GiTMI
+	Follow <a href='https://gitmi.dev/tommi/gitmi/projects/1' title='giTMI maintenance roadmap'>the main roadmap project</a> directly on giTMI
 </div>

 A schematic log of what I am doing, setting up and maintaining [giTMI]

 1. <time datetime='2021-11-16T08:44:40+01:00'>2021.11.16, 8:44</time> [Finding out](https://mastodon.uno/@tommi/107285620570565058 'My toot after finding out that Fedeproxy is being funded and developed') that forges’ [federation is actually going to happen](https://social.gitea.io/@gitea/107006650861897944 'Gitea’s toot announcing the achievement of a first step towards federation')
-2. <time datetime='2021-11-16T10:17:40+01:00'>2021.11.16, 10:17</time> Impulsively getting [gitmi.dev](https://gitmi.dev 'GiTMI') domain
+2. <time datetime='2021-11-16T10:17:40+01:00'>2021.11.16, 10:17</time> Impulsively getting [gitmi.dev](https://gitmi.dev 'giTMI') domain
 3. <time datetime='2021-11-16T10:25:40+01:00'>2021.11.16, 10:25</time> Installing [Gitea] on [[Server|Xplosion Server]]
 4. Downloading and using [GitTouch] as a mobile client
 5. Solving [connection issues](https://forum.forgefriends.org/t/migrating-from-github-to-self-hosted-gitea/486/4 'Error reported on Forgefriends forum') via client CLI by editing the